dobbelina/Playground/README.md

 Now start FFMPEG_Recorder.exe and point to the location of ffmpeg.exe and choose a download location for the videos.

+After execution 2 xml files will be created in the same folder as FFMPEG_Recorder.exe, that is playercorefactory.xml & playercorefactory2.xml.

+Copy those to the %APPDATA%\Kodi\userdata\ folder.

+On the desktop a shortcut will be created called "FFMPEG_Recorder Default Change" that toggles between the 2 xml files making FFMPEG_Recorder.exe default player.

 # Auto-Resume Livestreams In Kodi